Training Guide

 Roughly 85 percent of weekly volume is at Z1-Z2, with 15 percent at threshold or above.
 That is the polarised model in practice, calibrated for someone training for a real summit.

-If you want this kind of distribution built around your specific peak and adapted from your actual training, that is what an adaptive mountaineering training plan does.
+If you want this kind of distribution built around your specific peak and adapted from your actual training, that is what an personalised mountaineering training plan does.
 The zone structure is the same; what changes is the timing of each block based on your fitness data and how close your objective is.

 The takeaway in one paragraph